 Although he chose to step down in late 2006, he remained president of DPS.
 He returned to office as PM after his coalition won the

 2009 early elections with an absolute majority, securing him a sixth term in office.

 In July 2003, the public prosecutor's office in Naples linked Đukanović with an organised crime network, mainly related to tobacco smuggling during the UN embargo on Yugoslavia. Đukanović denied the allegations as a "loathsome political trick", aimed at criminalising him and his country.
 The Italian authorities dropped all charges against him in April 2009.

 In December 2010 Đukanović for the second time resigned his post as PM, saying he would still play an important role in the ruling DPS.
 Announcing his resignation he said "the conditions have been created for him to step down".
 However, he continued to lead the DPS during the 2012 parliamentary elections, securing a win for his party, and returned as a prime minister with the new cabinet in 2012.

 He decided to enter politics during the 2019 anti-corruption protests.
-As the leader of the For the Future of Montenegro pre-election coalition he officially remained an independent during the 2020 elections, which his coalition won.
-It did not manage to gain a majority, but together with other parties they managed to form a governement.
+As the leader of the For the Future of Montenegro pre-election coalition he officially remained independent during the 2020 elections, which his coalition won.
+It did not manage to gain a majority, but together with other parties they managed to form a government.
 He can be considered pro-European, economically liberal, culturally conservative and Christian democratic in his political views.

 Subscribe to our newsletter